 Christian Unity at UMW and beyond

 Many of our college students and young adults are involved in different Christian ministries on campus and in Fredericksburg.
 The Center acts as a resource for, and promotes unity among, these ministries through co-sponsored events, meeting space and prayer gatherings with ministry leaders.
-If your campus ministry is interested in collaborating with The Center, contact us.
+If your organization is interested in collaborating with The Center, contact us.

 The Center is open to large groups, small groups, or one-on-one meetings.
 To reserve a room, please fill out our room reservation form.

-Local business owners and aspiring young entrepreneurs gather monthly to grow together as faith leaders who desire to impact their community for Christ through local enterprise.
+Uptick Entrepreneur is a nine-month discipleship experience hosted at The Center.
+Participants come seeking transformation so that they might embody discipleship through their Christian leadership in the marketplace.
+Local business owners and aspiring young entrepreneurs gather monthly to grow together as leaders who desire to impact their community through local enterprise.
 Contact Carey for more info.